philbowles/h4plugins/docs/ccc.md

 ## What does it do?

 H4P_SerialCmd is the "command and control" centre of H4 and its plugin system.
 It does everything you have read about so far.
-It is so improtant that it is included for you automatically when you include the mandatory opening sequence of any and all H4Plugins sketches:
+It is so important that it is included automatically when you use the mandatory opening sequence of any and all H4Plugins sketches:

 ```cpp
 #include<H4Plugins.h>